-Under the direction of the Director of Archives, this position is responsible for providing expert knowledge about archival and other historical records in a variety of formats and engages in multiple research strategies to gain access to their content, often using outside resources such as corporate databases and web access.
+Under the direction of the Archives Manager, this position is responsible for providing subject matter expertise about archival and other historical records in a variety of formats and engages in multiple research strategies to gain access to their content, often using outside resources such as corporate databases and web access.
 This position conducts original research both as an integral part of the acquisition and processing of records and the provision of reference and information services.

-This position manages and coordinates the evaluation, selection and acquisition of records, develops and maintains relevant policies, procedures and standards as well as creates access tools in order to provide thorough access, and description and control of the historical and evidentiary record of British Columbia.
-As well, this position undertakes original research with the aim of access in a variety of formats and coordinates departmental projects.
+This position coordinates the evaluation, selection and acquisition of records, develops and maintains relevant procedures as well as creates access tools in order to provide thorough access, and description and control of the historical and evidentiary record of British Columbia.
+As well, this position undertakes original research with the aim of access in a variety of formats and participates in cross-departmental projects.